nikodittmar/jane-street-advent-of-fpga/docs/Hazards.md

 ## Stalling

 There are two times in which we need to stall.
 All stalls will originate from the ex stage and will work by sending a signal to the ID and IF stages.
-This signal will disable the pipeline registers, program counter and bios and instrution memories.
+This signal will disable the pipeline registers and program counter for one cycle.

 #### Branch Predictor/Target Generator